School fits hidden detectors to tackle 'crazy' vaping epidemic

 The increasing popularity of vaping was a significant issue for society and schools were not immune to it, she said.

-Despite being illegal to sell to under-18s, vaping products were available in dairies across the city and it was quite easy for young pupils to get hold of them.
+Despite being illegal to sell to under-18s, vaping products were available in dairies across the city and it was quite easy for young students to get hold of them.

 The school also ran education programmes about vaping.